Tulsi Mala

 1. Increases Devotion and Bhakti

-Tulsi is considered the most beloved of Lord Krishna.
+People consider Tulsi the most beloved of Lord Krishna.
 Wearing a Tulsi mala while chanting or meditating is said to intensify devotion, open the heart chakra, and align you with divine energy.

 2. Purifies Mind, Body & Soul

-Tulsi is believed to cleanse the aura and remove negative energy from your surroundings.
+People believe Tulsi cleanses the aura and removes negative energy from your surroundings.
 It’s like wearing a spiritual detoxifier—cleansing not just your thoughts, but your entire energy field.

 3. Protects from Negative Influences